pglen/mate_pgtimer/README.md

   Usage:

  * Goto panel menu, click on  "Add to Panel"
- * Click on: "PG CPU Load Display"
+ * Click on: "PG Timer "

  The python code can emit debug / status statements into syslog.
 To view them, open a new terminal and run: